cludwell/spokeswheel/DEVLOG.md

 --🔲Conference CRUD and forms

 ✅ Copy and paste Next/Auth functionality
-✅Tested and working
+✅ Tested and working

-✅ Registration Form (Form only, not connected to state) ✅ Login Form (Form only, not connected to state)
-✅ Signup Form (Form only, not connected to state)
+✅ Registration Form (Form only, not connected to state or db) ✅ Login Form (Form only, not connected to state or db) ✅ Signup Form (Form only, not connected to state or db)

 🔲 Create context to hold relevant data, user and user's bookings